 At 1am, while the men took care of our babies, we mothers aimed at watching some cabarets on Walking Street.
 On the way we spotted at a night market and went crazy looking at the prices there.
 With arms full of shopping bags (after all, we are women), we found a massage parlour (Cat Cat) and got an awesome Thai massage each.
 Our girls’ night out ended around 6am after we hogged on hamburgers from McDonald’s (which was on the way back to our hotel).

-Tiger Park and Ripley’s Believe it or Not were great places for kids.
+Tiger Park was a great place for kids.
 They were amazed at the tigers and took pictures with them at the Tiger Park.
 Beware of the staff there who tries to con you into paying for clicking pictures with the tigers even if you just want to walk around and view the tigers.
 Walking and viewing costs Baht 200/head while clicking pictures cost around Baht 1000/head (depending on the size of the tiger).
 If you want to click a picture of your child and the tiger, they tell you that the child will not be able to click by themselves and you have to assist them into the cage AND pay for yourself too (even if you’re not interested to click a picture with the wild cat).
 We still bought only ‘walking around’ tickets for all of us while ‘clicking picture’ ticket only for my five year old.
 She went in and we clicked from outside.
 The caretakers clicked a few pictures and took a few videos with my mobile too.

-Ripley’s was a good place for kids’ entertainment at the Royal Garden Plaza.
-We were amazed by the unique facts, enjoyed the infinity maze, sauntered through the Tussaud’s museum, laughed through the haunted house (kids were not allowed here) and were happy that the kids enjoyed the moving theatre as well as the mall.
-The mall had several other games for kids as well as adults.
+Ripley’s, at the Royal Garden Plaza, was a good place for kids as well as adults.
+We were amazed by the unique facts, enjoyed the infinity maze, sauntered through Tussaud’s museum, laughed through the haunted house (kids were not allowed here) and were happy that the kids enjoyed the moving theatre as well as the mall.
+The mall had several other games for kids and adults.

-The floating market was a good experience (even for the kids) as it is less than 1 square kilometre, though the prices were not all that different from the other parts of Pattaya.
-Our tuk tuk driver offered to take all of us on a boat for Baht 700/- or so but we enjoyed the walk in that small area and spent that money on shopping for items we do or do not need.
-I’m sure it would make sense taking a boat if the market was spread across a few acres but this wasn’t so big and absolutely not required.
+The floating market was a good experience (even for the kids) as it is less than 1 square kilometre.
+Our tuk tuk driver offered to take all of us on a boat for Baht 700/- or so but we enjoyed the walk in that small area and spent that money on shopping for items we did or did not need.
+I’m sure it would make sense taking a boat if the market was spread across a few acres but this wasn’t so big, so, the boat was absolutely not required.

 Koh Larn (Coral Island) was a lovely beach a few miles from Pattaya.
 We found a speed boat that took us there.
 While we were with the kids splashing in the water, some of our members went for the Underwater Walk from another bigger boat.
 Our kids found other kids their age to play with in the sand.
 We had more than five hours on that beach so we did all sorts of things to satisfy our beach deprived souls.
 Prices in the shops there were exorbitant.
 I had to shell out around Rs 2500/- for a bikini, so thought of buying one, for the same price, in India instead.
 After gathering up our things, we headed back on a bumpier ride than before which felt like there were potholes in the sea too.
 See the Thailand video here!

-Some things that we missed in Pattaya was the Sanctuary of Truth and the Cartoon Network Waterpark.
-Also, the Elephant Village was on my wishlist, perhaps to be fulfilled in the future.
-Bangkok, on the other hand, had no beaches and barely any greens.
+Bangkok had no beaches and barely any greens.
 It was a typical city only known for its shopping streets.
 We shopped till we dropped, literally.
-We probably visited Prathunam market more than two times and MBK and Indra market just once.
+We visited Prathunam market more than twice and MBK and Indra market just once.
 Platinum mall had nice shops, so I bought some unique things, even though nothing was cheap there.

 We enjoyed a few SkyTrain rides, tuk tuk rides, boat rides, motorcycle taxi rides, cab rides and walked a lot too, but till the end of the holiday, despite having Thai people and Thai sign boards around, I still felt as if I was in some part of India.
 Of course, the food, available on the streets, was different from that available in India but the roads were similar, narrow and abrupt in many places.
 It was crowded and you had to keep one eye on each child ALL THE TIME (especially in Pattaya)!
-So, to me, it wasn’t too different from being at home, though yours is the sweetest home, wherever you may be.
+So, to me, it wasn’t too different from being at home, but nevertheless it was fun!